CanadaOfficial Name: Canada

 Safety and Security

-CRIME: Although Canada generally has a lower crime rate than the United States, violent crimes do occur throughout the country, especially in urban areas.
+Crime: Although Canada generally has a lower crime rate than the United States, violent crimes do occur throughout the country, especially in urban areas.
 Visitors to large cities should be aware that parked cars are regularly targeted for opportunistic smash-and-grab thefts, and they are cautioned to avoid leaving any possessions unattended in a vehicle, even in the trunk.
 Due to the high incidence of such crimes, motorists in Montreal, Toronto, Vancouver and some other jurisdictions can be fined for leaving their car doors unlocked or for leaving valuables in view.
+Visitors should exercise precausion to safeguard their property.

 While Canadian gun control laws are much stricter than those in the United States, such laws have not prevented gun-related violence in certain areas.